 16. Assets are “non-available for encumbrance” when they have been received as collateral and the reporting institution is not permitted to sell or re-pledge the collateral, except in the case of a default by the owner of the collateral.
 Own debt securities issued other than own covered bonds or securitisations are non-available for encumbrance when there is any restriction in the terms of the issuance to sell or re-pledge the securities held.
+Any asset that is considered “non-available for encumbrance” cannot be considered as central bank eligible.

 17. For the purposes of the asset encumbrance reporting, securities borrowed in exchange for a fee without providing cash-collateral or non-cash collateral shall be reported as collateral received.
+A collateral received via securities financing transactions that is subsequently sold short does not give rise to encumbrance, neither it could be reported as non-encumbered, since it is not possible for the institution to reuse or repledged it in other transactions.

 Instructions concerning specific rows